 The benefits of social support in recovery are well-documented.
 Having a strong social support system is associated with reduced drug use, fewer and less serious episodes of relapse, and positive treatment outcomes.

 Letting Go Of Relationships That Don’t Serve Your Recovery

 Another challenge in navigating friendship after addiction treatment is recognizing which relationships in your life are supportive to your recovery—and which are not.

 Examples of relationships that might not serve recovery include:

 - people who took advantage of your substance use for their own gain

 - people actively struggling with their own addiction

 Not all relationships are worth rekindling after treatment.
-Some can be harmful, and may put you in a place that could put you at risk for returning to old habits.
+Some can be harmful and may put you in a place that could put you at risk of returning to old habits.

 If you believe a relationship could impede your progress, it may be a good idea to disengage.
 Delete their phone number.
 Disconnect on social media.
 Ask them to stop contacting you, and if you wish to, you can provide an explanation.